MathijsBarkel/BPPMCF/README.txt

 - The remaining lines contain a matrix of size Ix2, where each row i gives the color c and the weight w of item i.

 For questions on the code, send an e-mail to mathijsbarkel3@gmail.com.

+References:
+- Barkel, M., Delorme, M., Malaguti, E., and Monaci, M. (2025).
+Bounds and heuristic algorithms for the bin packing problem with minimum color fragmentation.
+European Journal of Operational Research, 320(1):57–68.
+- Mehrani, S., Cardonha, C., and Bergman, D. (2022).
+Models and algorithms for the bin-packing problem with minimum color fragmentation.
+INFORMS Journal on Computing, 34:1070–1085.